Imagineer99/Amelia/README.md

+# Amelia
-An interactive chat application that will change your life. powered by cutting-edge A.I technology.
+powered by cutting-edge A.I technology.
 Engage with Amelia, our advanced AI assistant, and experience a futuristic new world of digital interaction.

-# Amelia
 Amelia combines natural language processing and artificial intelligence to create a captivating conversational experience.
 Amelia, the AI assistant, is designed to be affirmative, intelligent, and always interesting.
 With just a few keystrokes, you can dive into a world where human-like conversations with AI are not only possible but exhilarating.

 #Features